FocusLMU: A window to academia

 Society, politics, and the economy need clever ideas to find answers to the multitude of questions.
 This is where the work of scientists who research and teach at universities like LMU comes into play.
 What thought-provoking impulses can the world of research and teaching provide to current, socially relevant issues?
 What solutions do they offer us, and what dangers draw attention to?

-In the 2023/24 academic year during two hybrid events each semester, renowned LMU scholars will be examining topics shaping society from a variety of disciplinary perspectives, provide insights into their research findings, and discuss the pressing issues of the day on a multidisciplinary basis.
-LMU’s lecture series is powered by the Munich University Society and MEDIASCHOOL Bavaria.
+Renowned LMU scholars examine topics shaping society from a variety of disciplinary perspectives, provide insights into their research findings, and discuss the pressing issues of the day on a multidisciplinary basis.
+The LMU’s lecture series is powered by the Munich University Society and MEDIASCHOOL Bavaria.

 Contact: ringvorlesung-lmu@lmu.de